ygodinez1/Assignment_3/README.md

 Write a program that does the following (the links in the notes provide useful information):

-1. The program shall be invoked as ./threads <number> where <number> is the number of threads.
+1. The program shall be invoked as ./threads "number" where "number" is the number of threads.
 For example, ./threads 10 will create 10 threads.

 2. The program will then create the specified number of threads and each thread will then generate 100 random numbers in range of 0 -- 100000 and insert them into the same shared binary search tree that is shared between all threads.